 An area often overlooked by employers is Record Keeping.

-Keeping accurate Time and Attendance records, which are easily accessible is a requirement of The Employment Relations and Holidays Acts. require employers to maintain wage, time, holiday and leave records for their employees*
+Keeping accurate Time and Attendance records, which are easily accessible is a requirement of The Employment Relations and Holidays Acts.
+These acts require employers to maintain wage, time, holiday and leave records for their employees*

 Employee records must be made available to employees, their unions and Labour Inspectors if they ask for them.
 They can be kept in electronic or paper files and must be kept for six years.